phelps-sg/hadoopcryptoledger-plus/README.md

 The library is a fork of ZuInnoTe/hadoopcryptoledger enhanced with:

-- additional functionality to compute block hashes and addresses as they appear in conventional block explorers.
+- additional functionality to compute BTC block hashes and addresses as they appear in conventional block explorers.
 - representation of unsigned 32-bit values, such as block nonce and time, with full range.

 In addition to providing the above features, this fork of the library aims to provide a simpler,